Ronnie Wallwork: Personal life

-Legal issues
+Controversies

+On 30 November 2006, Wallwork was stabbed multiple times during a brawl in a Manchester nightclub, by his girlfriend's ex-partner.

 On 18 August 2008, Wallwork was seen to be talking on his mobile phone while driving his BMW 525, in Failsworth.
 He pleaded guilty to the offence five months later and was fined £35, ordered to pay £35 costs and a £15 victim surcharge, and was given three penalty points on his licence.

 In late 2010, whilst staking out the 10 Arches scrapyard in Clayton, Manchester, police on Operation Solomon who were attempting to track down a gang of armed robbers who had shot a Tesco security guard in Preston, noticed that Wallwork had his own, entirely separate, criminal enterprise.
 On 18 January 2011, Wallwork was charged with concealing criminal property in connection with offences relating to stolen cars.
 On 1 July 2011, he pleaded guilty at Preston Crown Court to three counts of handling stolen cars.
 During the trial, it emerged in defence that Wallwork had had financial difficulties following his retirement from football, resulting in two failed business ventures, and police as a result believed he had got caught up in the criminal sub-culture of Newton Heath.
-Clarke Carlisle, then chairman of the Professional Footballers Association, said that "Ronnie has been offered the full support of the union previously, and we will continue to be there as and when he calls upon us."
+Clarke Carlisle, then chairman of the Professional Footballers' Association, said that "Ronnie has been offered the full support of the union previously, and we will continue to be there as and when he calls upon us."
 Judge Simon Newell jailed Wallwork for 15 months on 5 December 2011, calling the set-up "professional and sophisticated".

 In February 2021, Wallwork, along with co-defendant David Garner, pleaded guilty to inflicting grievous bodily harm in December 2019.
 The following month both defendants received an 18-month suspended sentence at Manchester Minshull Street Crown Court and were ordered to complete 200 hours of unpaid work, complete a rehabilitation programme and pay the victim £500 compensation.